Release testing: How to automate with Testsigma?

 - Decreases risks:

-The ability to find and fix bugs in the testing process allows release tests to minimise the risk of lost business, user complaints, and deterioration of the organisation’s prestige in the market.
+The ability to find and fix bugs in the testing process allows this tests to minimise the risk of lost business, user complaints, and deterioration of the organisation’s prestige in the market.

 - Cost-effective: